UBC-LA-Hackathon/student-dashboard/README.md

 This hackathon is a collaborative effort by the [UBC Learning Analytics](https://learninganalytics.ubc.ca/) project, [LAVA](https://blogs.ubc.ca/lava/) (Learning Analytics, Visual Analytics), and [Sauder Learning Services](https://www.sauder.ubc.ca/about-ubc-sauder/learning-services), with staff volunteers from [Faculty of Arts](https://www.arts.ubc.ca/), [Faculty of Education](https://educ.ubc.ca/), [Sauder School of Business](https://www.sauder.ubc.ca/), and the [Centre for Teaching, Learning and Technology](https://ctlt.ubc.ca/).

 A big thank you to [Sauder Learning Labs](https://www.sauder.ubc.ca/about-ubc-sauder/learning-services/learning-labs) for providing a space designed to facilitate teams in using critical thinking and analytical decision making to solve real-world problems.

+And another big thank you to our volunteers from outside of UBC.
+TODO: Add list of volunteers